Zizaco/entrust/README.md

 The `Permission` model has two attributes: `name` and `display_name`.
 `name`, as you can imagine, is the name of the Permission.
 For example: "Admin", "Owner", "Employee", "can_manage".
-Display name is a viewer friendly version of the permission string.
+`display_name` is a viewer friendly version of the permission string.
 "Admin", "Can Manage", "Something Cool".

 Next, use the `HasRole` trait in your existing `User` model.
 For example: